 A series of 7 sermons

-This is the fifth and last sermon in a series of seven sermons exploring the outstanding reality that God is ever present with His people.
+This is the second in a series of seven sermons exploring the outstanding reality that God is ever present with His people.

 Where are we and who are we as Christians in the world today?